selvarajChinnasamy/NodeTask/README.md

 SprintsController => index action ran 17 times and so on.

-npm run ex3 -> third question
+run -> npm run ex3